 There shall be no discharge of manure, litter, or process wastewater to a water of the State from a CAFO as a result of the application of manure, litter, or process wastewater to land areas under control of the CAFO, except where it is an agricultural stormwater discharge.
 Land application of all nutrients must correspond to rates specified in the NMP.
 When manure, litter, or process wastewater have been applied in accordance with the CAFO’s approved site-specific NMP in a manner that ensures appropriate agricultural utilization of the nutrients in the manure, litter, or process wastewater, a precipitation related discharge of manure, litter, or process wastewater from land areas under the control of the CAFO is considered to be an agricultural storm water discharge.

 Manure, compost, plant nutrients, milkhouse waste, washwater, leachate, used bedding, carcasses, barnyard runoff, process wastewater, or other wastes shall not be applied to land from December 15th through April 1st of each year or on frozen, snow covered, or saturated ground unless explicitly authorized by the Secretary of Agriculture pursuant to 6 V.S.A. § 4810 and approved on a case-by-case basis by the Secretary of Natural Resources.
 The Secretary of Natural Resources must find that the activity will be consistent with the terms and conditions of this general permit and the site-specific NMP.
+Frozen ground is that that has a frozen soil layer two inches thick or thicker in the top 10 inches and saturated ground means that that has saturated soil conditions in the surface two inches.

-Manure or other agricultural wastes shall not be applied to cropland, perennial grass land, small grain cropland, or hay land subject to annual overland flow from adjacent surface waters after October 16 or before April 14.
-Manure spread on row cropland that is subject to annual overland flow from adjacent surface waters shall be incorporated within 48 hours.
+Manure or other agricultural wastes shall not be applied to cropland, perennial grass land, small grain cropland, or hay land subject to frequent flooding from adjacent surface waters as described in the USDA Soil Survey Flooding Frequency Class after October 16 or before April 14.
+Manure spread on row cropland that is subject tofrequent flooding from adjacent surface waters shall be incorporated within 48 hours.
 Manure incorporation is not required for no-till land or land planted to cover crops.
+If at the time of application, the USDA Soil Survey Flooding Frequency Class is claimed by the operator to be inaccurate, the operator may submit maps in the NMP adjusting, to the best of the operator’s knowledge, the boundaries of frequently flooded areas for consideration by the Secretary.

+Annual croplands subject to frequent flooding from adjacent surface waters, as described in the USDA Soil Survey Flooding Frequency Class or in accordance with an approved NMP following the procedure outlined in Part III(B)(3) on this general permit, shall be required to be planted to cover crops.
+Broadcast seeding must be completed by October 1 of each year.
+Seed planted with drill seeders or otherwise incorporated shall be completed by October 15 of each year.
+The Secretary may, on a case-by-case basis, approve alternative planting dates due to unusual soil or weather conditions or other specific crop management needs and upon request of the owner or operator of a farm managing annual croplands subject to frequent flooding from adjacent surface waters, as described in the USDA Soil Survey Flooding Frequency Class.
+If annual crops cannot be harvested prior to October 15, then 30% crop residue, growing directly in the soil, must remain in order to limit soil loss.

 There shall be no dry weather discharges from land application sites.